Court rules admitted Planned Parenthood shooter can be forcibly medicated | KRDO

 Court rules admitted Planned Parenthood shooter can be forcibly medicated

-COLORADO SPRINGS, Colo.
-(KRDO) - A federal appeals court has ruled that 66-year-old Rober Dear can be forced to take anti-psychotic medication in an effort to make him competent to stand trial.
+COLORADO SPRINGS, Colorado (KRDO) — A federal appeals court has ruled that 66-year-old Rober Dear can be forced to take anti-psychotic medication in an effort to make him competent to stand trial.

 Dear has been diagnosed with delusional disorder and has been ruled incompetent to stand trial a number of times.
 Government experts have said anti-psychotic drugs have more than a 70 percent chance of restoring Dear to competency.